xXanth0s/mcp_arango_typescript/article/article.md

 }
 ```

-This TypeScript configuration sets up our development environment with several important features, but I think there is no further explanaitin needed
+This TypeScript configuration sets up our development environment with several important features, but I think there is no further explanation needed.

 ### Step 3: Set Up ArangoDB with Docker Compose